RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   `np.array` and `plt.figure`)
 * Disambiguate tabs in case users open several files with the same name.
+* Add the shortcut `Ctrl+Alt+P` to open a switcher to select among the symbols (functions, methods or classes) present in a file.
+  Also add an entry in the `File` menu and toolbar button to show this switcher.

 #### Variable Explorer
 * Add support for the most important numeric types of Numpy (32 and 64